Jean-Paul Rodrigue (2017), New York:

 does not necessarily involve legislative action, and is more focused

-on the means of achieving a particular goal.
+on the means of achieving a particular goal, often within the

 2. The Relevance of Transport Policy

-Transport policies arise because of the extreme importance of transport
+Transport policies arise because of the importance of transport

 in virtually every aspect of economic, social and political